sawers-rellan-labs/targseq/docs/Target_Sequence_Extraction.md

 entry_batch

 Input file for batch processing.
-The format requires one entry per line; each line should begin with the sequence ID followed by any of the following optional specifiers (in any order): range (format: ‘from-to’, inclusive in 1-offsets), strand (‘plus’ or ‘minus’), or masking algorithm ID (integer value representing the available masking algorithm).
-Omitting the ending range (e.g.: ‘10-‘) is supported, but there should not be any spaces around the ‘-‘.
+The format requires one entry per line; each line should begin with the sequence ID followed by any of the following optional specifiers (in any order): range (format: 'from-to', inclusive in 1-offsets), strand ('plus' or 'minus'), or masking algorithm ID (integer value representing the available masking algorithm).
+Omitting the ending range (e.g.: '10-') is supported, but there should not be any spaces around the '-'.
 </blockquote>

 See https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.blastdbcmd_application_opti/